What's New

 Chuckwagon racing

-Every evening, there are nine chuckwagon races.
+Every night (start time: 7:45 pm), the Evening Show begins with the GMC Rangeland Derby's nine chuckwagon races.
 Each chuckwagon has a driver, two teams of horses and four outriders.
 One outrider holds the two lead horses, while waiting for the starting signal.
 Another outrider holds the reins of his horse with his teeth, while picking up an 80-pound box containing the cook's stove and equipment.

 Photo © Barb & Ron Kroll